SystemSpace/Compendium/compendium.rst

 Can we make contact with you the same way?
   Sadly, no. No full soul and all.

-How will we acquire our uploaded files when we're in LFE?
-  You'll get them into whatever device you're using at that moment.

-  We'll have to recode your files by hand :/

 Can I still rate the system after the transfer?
 Or will it be already destroyed afterwards?
   You can rate it within the 1 minute of waiting room time.
 Afterwards you can't.